-In 2001, the Tobacco Corporation issued \$521,105,000 principal amount of its Tobacco Settlement Asset-Backed Bonds, Series 2001, of which \$428,955,000 and \$442,025,000 were outstanding as of September 30, 2012 and 2011, respectively.
+In 2001, the Tobacco Corporation issued \$521,105,000 principal amount of its Tobacco Settlement Asset-Backed Bonds, Series 2001, of which \$399,195,000 and \$428,955,000 were outstanding as of September 30, 2013 and 2012, respectively.

 In 2006, the Tobacco Corporation issued \$248,264,046 principal amount of its Tobacco Settlement Asset-Backed Bonds, Series 2006.
-There were no payments made on these bonds during fiscal year 2012 and 2011 and the amount of principal outstanding as of September 30, 2012 and 2011 was \$248,264,046.
+There were no payments made on these bonds during fiscal year 2012 and 2011 and the amount of principal outstanding as of September 30, 2013 and 2012 was \$248,264,046.
 The payment of these bonds is secured by the distributions under the Master Settlement Agreement.
 Payments received by the Tobacco Corporation under the Master Settlement Agreement in excess of the annual debt service requirements for the Tobacco Bonds may revert to the District's General Fund.
-There was no transfer of funds from Tobacco proceeds to the General Fund in fiscal year 2010.
+There was no transfer of funds from Tobacco proceeds to the General Fund in fiscal year 2013.
+The Tobacco Bonds are neither general nor moral obligations of the District and are not secured by a pledge of the full faith and credit of the District.